Fresno Recap: Better Health Care Starts with Better Health Care Jobs

 Ending Tipping Culture, Implementing a Livable Wage, and Training Future Leaders Can Sustain an Essential Industry

-Featuring One Fair Wage president Saru Jayaraman, hospitality expert Lesley Butler, and restaurant worker Ralph Prado IV, and freelance journalist and Zócalo's Elizabeth Aguilera …
+Featuring One Fair Wage president Saru Jayaraman, hospitality expert Lesley Butler, restaurant worker Ralph Prado IV, and freelance journalist and Zócalo’s Elizabeth Aguilera …

 Panelist Spotlight: Journalist Elizabeth Aguilera